 The Basics of Electronic Trading

-This represents a big change from the way the stock exchange worked prior to the internet, when traders would gather in one central place like The New York Stock Exchange and buy and sell stocks in person.
-It was a chaotic scene, with traders yelling out their orders and a broker manually completing paperwork for each trade.
+This represents a big change from the way the stock exchange worked prior to the internet, when traders would gather in one central place like The New York Stock Exchange (NYSE) and buy and sell stocks in person.
+With advances in digital technology, that’s no longer necessary, and the age of electronic trades now dominates.

 How to Start Electronic Trading